Kalina people: 1882

 Portrait of the Kaliʼna exhibited at the Jardin d’Acclimatation in Paris in 1892.

 Fifteen Kali’na, all members of one family living in Sinnamary and Iracoubo, were sent to Pau:wa ("The Land of the Whites") in July 1882.
-Almost nothing is known about them, except their names and the fact that they were housed in huts on the lawn of the Jardin d'Acclimatation.
+Almost nothing is known about them, except their names and that they were housed in huts on the lawn of the Jardin d'Acclimatation.
 The trip lasted four months, including three in Paris and a month's journey by boat (round trip).
 They were accompanied by a Creole who acted as intermediary and, presumably, interpreter.
 There are several portraits of them, taken by photographer Pierre Petit.

 The Kaliʼna today

 The part of South America where the Kaliʼna live is very sparsely populated.
 However, the people of this ethnic group are such an extreme minority in all of the countries in which they are well established that locally they are a majority only in certain very secluded areas.
 Their current geographic distribution covers only a small fraction of their Pre-Columbian territory.